Occupancy Permit – What Does It Mean?

 Occupancy Permit (or Certificate of Final Inspection) is not the same as Completion.

-It doesn’t even mean the house is ready for PCI Inspection
+It doesn’t even mean the house is ready for PCI Inspection or even that you would be happy to move in.

 What’s typically needed for an occupancy permit are: